 Every year, I would recommend calling your ISP and asking if they can increase the speed without raising the price.
 Most of my clients save a significant amount or drastically increase their speed just by having me call their ISP for them.
+Often your price will go up as the sign up deal you ordered under is expired, when you call to complain they’ll give you a similar deal.
 Hopefully this explains what you need to know – Cable vs Fiber ISPs – which is better.

 While fiber is not available everywhere yet, its presence is increasing.
-A number of alternatives to fios are popping up throughout the country such as Google Fiber and ATT Fiber.
+A number of alternatives to fios are popping up throughout the country such as Google Fiber and ATT Fiber and even Spectrum Fiber.
 Larger cities often get them first.
 On the plus side, most cable companies either increase their bandwidth to customers or drop their prices to try to compete.

 Hopefully this helps you with your question – Cable vs Fiber ISPs – which is better.